nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 Meanwhile, the use of unilateral orders has grown dramatically.
 1 in 6 enforcements in 2016 involved a unilateral order, versus 1 in 67 in 2004.

-**The focus and methods of DEP's enforcement efforts have shifted over time, leading to less emphasis on topics like wetlands and a growing reliance on unilateral orders, among other changes.**
+**The focus and methods of DEP's reported enforcement efforts have shifted over time, leading to less emphasis on topics like wetlands and a growing reliance on unilateral orders, among other changes.**

 ## Fines